piemonte/PBJVision/README.md

 ## PBJVision

-'PBJVision' is an iOS camera engine that supports touch-to-record video, slow motion video (120 fps), and photo capture.
+'PBJVision' is an iOS camera engine that supports touch-to-record video, slow motion video (120 fps for supporting hardware, which is currently iPhone 5S), and photo capture.
 It is compatible with both iOS 6 and iOS 7 and supports 64-bit.
 Pause and resume video capture is also possible without having to use a touch gesture as the sample project provides.

 I created this component at [DIY.org](http://diy.org) as a fun means for young people to author video.
 This same recording interaction was pioneered by [Vine](http://vine.co) and also later adopted by [Instagram](http://instagram.com).